Approximate Majority With Catalytic Inputs: Catalytic Input Model Lower Bounds

 \begin{restatable}{theorem}{thminputmarginlb} In the catalytic input model with $n$ input agents and $m = \Theta(n)$ worker agents, any protocol that computes the \majority\ of the inputs within $O(N \log N)$ total steps requires an input margin of at least $\Omega(\sqrt N)$ to be correct with probability at least $1 - N^{-\gamma}$ for any $\gamma \ge 1$. \end{restatable}

-The first result can be viewed as a separation between the CI and original population models: since it is shown in \cite{kosowski2018} that the \parity\ of agents can be computed in the original model within $O(\polylog n)$ parallel time with high probability, our result indicates that not all semi-linear predicates over the input population in the CI model can be computed in sub-linear parallel time with high probability.
-Additionally, this rules out the possibility of designing fast protocols for exact majority in the CI model when the input size is a constant fraction of the entire population.
-On the other hand, the second result indicates the existence of a predicate --- approximate $\majority$ --- that does not require a large increase in convergence time to be computed with high probability in this new model.
+The first result can be viewed as a separation between the CI and original population models: as mentioned earlier, several works \cite{AlistarhAEGR17, AlistarhAG2018, Berenbrink2018APP} have shown that \textit{exact} majority can be computed in the original model within $O(\polylog n)$ parallel time with high probability.
+Thus, our result indicates that in the CI model, when the input size is a constant fraction of the entire population, not all efficiently-computable functions in the standard model can be solved in sub-linear parallel time with high probability.
+On the other hand, the second result indicates the existence of a predicate --- approximate majority --- that does not require a large increase in convergence time to be computed with high probability in this new model.

-\textbf{Sampling Catalytic Inputs} \ \ One key characteristic of a CI population is the inability for worker agents to distinguish which inputs have previously interacted with a worker.
+\paragraph*{Sampling Catalytic Inputs} One key characteristic of a CI population is the inability for worker agents to distinguish which inputs have previously interacted with a worker.
 Instead, every worker-input interaction acts like a random sample with replacement from the input population.
 For proving lower bounds in this model, this characteristic of a CI population leads to the following natural argument: consider a population of $n$ catalytic input agents and a worker population consisting of a single \concept{super-agent}.
 Here, we assume the super-agent has unbounded state and computational power, and it is thus able to simulate the entire worker population of any protocol with more workers.
 In this simulation, any interaction between a worker and an input agent is equivalent to the super-agent interacting with an input chosen uniformly at random: in other words, as a sample with replacement from the input population.
+Thus we view the super-agent as running a central randomized algorithm to simulate the random interactions that occur in population protocols.
 If the super-agent needs $S$ samples to compute some predicate over the inputs with high probability, then so does any multi-worker protocol in the CI model.
 We denote this information-theoretic model as the \concept{Super CI model}, and restate the above argument more formally in the following lemma.

 \begin{lemma} Consider a population with $n$ catalytic input agents and a worker population consisting of a single super-agent $W$.
 Let $P$ be a predicate over the input population that requires $S$ total interactions between $W$ and the input population in order for $W$ to correctly compute $P$ with probability $\epsilon$.
 Then for a CI population with $n$ catalytic inputs and $m$ worker agents, computing $P$ correctly with probability $\epsilon$ requires at least $S$ total interactions. \end{lemma}